Geoogolla/enterprise-docs/docs/designer-guide/report-designer/how-to/create-master-detail-report-using-list.md

    ![Master table design](/static/assets/on-premise/images/report-designer/how-to/master-details-nested-item/assign-dataset-list.png '#width=350px')

 7. Add groups to the list.
-Organize your data by adding groups to the list table  .
+Organize your data by adding groups to the list table  as shown in the image below:.
    ![Master table design](/static/assets/on-premise/images/report-designer/how-to/master-details-nested-item/initail-list-design.png '#width=600px')

 8. Cut the detail table from design area and paste inside the list on product details column as shown in the following image.